You can at any moment decide to use Gnulib differently than the last time.

 Similarly, if you want to use fewer Gnulib modules, simply invoke

-gnulib-tool --remove-import unneeded-modules
+gnulib-tool --remove-import unneeded-modules.
+The list

 of modules that you pass after ‘--remove-import’ is removed